darsor/PeakRDL-rust/docs/index.rst

 Ready to dive in?
 Here are the next steps:

+1. :doc:`examples` - View generated Rust code for example inputs
-1. :doc:`output` - Learn about the generated Rust code structure
+2. :doc:`output` - Learn about the generated Rust code structure
-2. :doc:`configuring` - Customize the code generation to your needs
+3. :doc:`configuring` - Customize the code generation to your needs
-3. :doc:`api` - Use PeakRDL-rust in your own Python scripts
+4. :doc:`api` - Use PeakRDL-rust in your own Python scripts

 For questions or issues, visit our `issue tracker <https://github.com/darsor/PeakRDL-rust/issues>`_.